Browsed by

 A word to the wise: Why cause problems if we have no need to change?

 Small children who take things apart often fail to put them back together.
-So can we as adults.
+The same happens with adults.
 (Ask me about my one and only effort at plumbing.)
-When we try to fix something not broken, we may fail to get it to work again.
+When we try to fix something not broken, we may never get it to work again.

 We often try to fix our lives with the newest, best, and most expensive of everything.